anderseline/FirmCovidPerformance/README.md

-# Assignment 5 - Correlations Between Risk and Returns during COVID Onset
+# Correlations Between Risk and Returns during COVID Onset

 Created as a project in Professor Bowen's FIN377 Class at Lehigh University